 Tango and Individualism

 We all assume certain roles in life.
-Husband and wife, father and mother, president and vice president, center forward and linebacker, leader and follower etc. are all different roles.
-(See The Gender Roles in Tango.)
+Husband and wife, father and mother, president and vice president, center forward and linebacker, leader and follower etc. are all different roles (see The Gender Roles in Tango).
 To work effectively as a team, it is important that we act in accordance with our roles.
 Overstepping one's role often results in a failed partnership, whether in marriage, family, politics, sports or tango.

 Moreover, we have to be cooperative and act coherently to function as a team.
 Agreeableness was once considered a valuable virtue for this reason.
-While team members may have differing personal preferences, opinions, and positions, they need to put the team's interests first, be empathetic and accommodating, set aside their personal egos and differences and find common ground, considering themselves as part of a greater whole that is more significant than the individual parts.
-(See Pluralism vs. Monism.)
+While team members may have differing personal preferences, opinions, and positions, they need to put the team's interests first, be empathetic and accommodating, set aside their personal egos and differences and find common ground, considering themselves as part of a greater whole that is more significant than the individual parts (see Pluralism vs. Monism).

 But when individualism becomes the prevailing philosophy in a society where everyone places themselves at the center, the collective good is often neglected.
-In contemporary America, for example, individual rights and self-interest are given greater importance than the needs of society as a whole.
+In contemporary America, for example, individual entitlements and self-interest are given greater importance than the needs of society as a whole.
 This has resulted in frequent disagreements and conflicts between people, with little agreement on anything.
 The political deadlock we witness is merely a reflection of the self-centeredness, narrow-mindedness, extreme positions, and obstinacy that reflect a country's absence of a holistic vision, magnanimity, solidarity, and common purpose.

 Our tango mirrors this culture.
 Many dancers view themselves as independent individuals rather than as team members.
 Freedom is interpreted as being incompatible with compliance, while equality is seen as being at odds with submission.
 Gender roles and gender expressions are rejected, with men being discouraged from leading and women dancing like men.
 Tango embrace is being replaced by an open dance hold to allow for more individuality.
 Many dancers exhibit strong egos and treat others as rivals.
-Men attempting to find a dance partner are often subjected to rude responses, etc., resulting in a lack of fellowship, agreement, fraternity, and cooperation in our tango.
+Those attempting to find a dance partner are often subjected to rude responses, etc., resulting in a lack of fellowship, agreement, fraternity, and cooperation in our tango.

 June 18, 2016